 - Upwelling Indices over the Last 18 Months, Graphs for 15 Positions along the North American West Coast, ERD, PFEL, NMFS, NOAA

-Ocean Ecosystem Indicators of Salmon Marine Survival in the Northern California Current, NWFSC, NMFS, NOAA
+Ocean Ecosystem Indicators of Pacific Salmon Marine Survival in the Northern California Current, West Coast, NOAA Fisheries

 Informational web site based on the annual report of how physical and biological ocean conditions may affect the growth and survival of juvenile salmon in the northern California Current off Oregon and Washington.
 A number of physical, biological, and ecosystem indicators are presented.
 In addition, the indicators may be useful in examining variations in ocean conditions and the affects on recruitment of fish stocks, seabirds, and other marine animals.